SDI-SoftwareDefinedInverter/TAPAS/README.md

 to drive two motors independently are skipped - this is not possible with TAPAS because there is only one 3-phase power stage.

-To be able to run our TAPAS demo-webapp you also require the Insta SPIN-UNIVERSALGUI from Texas Instruments which you can get here:
+To be able to run our TAPAS demo-webapp you also require the InstaSPIN-UNIVERSALGUI from Texas Instruments which you can get here:

 <http://www.ti.com/tool/INSTASPINUNIVERSALGUI>